mailchimp/wordpress/readme.txt

 WordPress.com compatibility is limited to Business tier users only.
 [How to add a signup form if you have a WordPress.com site](https://mailchimp.com/help/ways-to-add-a-signup-form-in-wordpress/).

+== Frequently Asked Questions ==

+= Can I have multiple forms on one page? =

+No, only one form should exist per page, no matter the display type (widget, shortcode, or block).

 == Installation ==

 This section describes how to install the plugin and get started using it.